The Builder is a simple visual editor tool that lets you create and publish Decentraland scenes.

 To apply a ground, just click on the desired ground in the item menu, it will replace all the floor tiles in the scene, regardless of how many parcels are in the scene.

 Navigate the themed asset pack categories on the menu on the right to find different items that you can place on your scene.
 There’s a great variety!

 To place an item:

-- Click and drag the item a specific location in the scene
+- Click and drag the item to a specific location in the scene.

-- Click on them in the menu, it will appear in a random location in the scene.
+- Click on the item in the menu, it will appear in a random location in the scene.

 Click and drag a selected item to move it freely around the scene at ground level.